acmeism/RosettaCodeData/README.md

-## RosettaCode GitHub Mirror
+## RosettaCode Data Project

-This Git Repository will eventually be a mirror of all the code samples available on http://rosettacode.org, along with instructions and supplemental tools to help get them running on your local machine.
+This Git Repository contains of all the code samples available on http://rosettacode.org, along with instructions and supplemental tools to help get them running on your local machine.

 ## Goals

-The primary goal here is to get the codes into the most easily usable format, so that more programmers are exposed to them and actually run them.
+The primary goal of this project is to get the code samples into the most easily usable format, so that more programmers are exposed to them and actually run them.

 * Extract all (or most) of the code samples from RosettaCode.
 * Give proper reference to their sources and authors.